markwkidd/cushaw-handbook/growing/selection.md

 ### Selection for an established variety

-Whether you are maintaining an existing heirloom variety or a diverse landrace of plants, the work of selection is focused on elimination -- or "roguing" -- plants with undesirable characteristics, while making sure to save ample seed from plants which do exemplify the variety.
+The work of selection is focused two processes: elimination -- or "roguing" -- plants with undesirable characteristics, and making sure to save ample seed from plants which do have the desired attributes.

 ### Selection for a new variety

 When developing or improving a genetic line, selection might instead be focused on what to include.
 In this scenario it is most important to identify and prioritize plants that stand out from the rest in positive ways.

 ## Selecting cushaws

-If you are maintaining an existing variety or taking part in a community seed program, there may be certain characteristics that you are hoping to include or exclude from your squash.

 These are some cushaw squash traits that the grower can consider during the course of the season: